 What Is a VA Construction Loan?

-- Valid Certificate of Eligibility (COE)
+- Valid Certificate of Eligibility (COE) from the VA

 What Is a Traditional Construction Loan?

-- Higher credit scores (usually 680+)
+- Higher credit scores, usually 680+

-- Down payments of 5–20%
+- Down payments ranging from 5–20%

 - PMI if the down payment is less than 20%

-- Detailed plans, timelines, and budgets
+- Detailed plans, budgets, and timelines for your project

 Feature |